Frequently Asked Questions

-A. A name and phone number are needed so the Poison Center can call you back if disconnected or if we need to follow up to see how you are doing.
+A. A name and phone number are needed so we can call you back if disconnected, or if we need to follow up to see how you are doing.

 Q. What if I don’t want to give my name and phone number?

-A. We will help you even if you do not want to give us your name and/or phone number.
+A. We will help you even if you do not want to give us your name or phone number.
 Helping callers is our main concern.

-Q. Why does the poison center want you to bring the product that was taken to the phone?
+Q. Why do we need you to bring the product that was taken to the phone?

 Q. Who answers my phone call?